reeze/php-ext-embed/README.md

 ## Limitations

-1. You could only embed *single* php file for now. multiple files support coming soon.
+1. Lib files could only be in same folder for now
 1. It works for \*Nix for now, Windows is not supported yet